GBHS-Amateur-Radio/.github/profile/README.md

 ## Getting Involved

+Want to help with a project?
+Pick a repository that interests you and get involved!

-Club members can contribute to documentation, testing, and project development.
+You can contribute through research, documentation, programming, testing, hardware, or project development.
+No prior experience is required.

-Each project will have its own repository where members can follow progress and contribute.
+Each project has its own repository where we'll document our progress and contributions.